STOP THE DUMPING OF TOXIC DREDGE SLUDGE CLOSE TO NEW ZEALAND'S AOTEA/GREAT BARRIER ISLAND

 The local board does not have the resources to be able to appeal the decision, Ms Fordham said.

 "I just sincerely hope that it doesn't impact on our ocean environment - in 2019 we really need to be doing better for our oceans."

-Local iwi also opposed the consent application - as did the Auckland Conservation Board.
+Local iwi also opposed the consent application.

 Its member and marine scientists Andrew Jeffs said Coastal Resources never addressed their concerns about the impact of vessel noise on marine mammals.

 "It can stop them feeding, it can mess up social groupings, it can stop them from communicating with one another and create difficulties for them in finding food."

 Dr Jeffs said it was surprising the EPA gave Coastal Resources the go-ahead, despite rigorous scientific evidence about the problems underwater sound can cause.